TheOnceAndFutureSmalltalker/street_sign_recognition/README.md

 File | Description
 ------------ | -------------
-<a href="https://github.com/TheOnceAndFutureSmalltalker/street_sign_recognition/blob/master/Traffic_Sign_Classifier.ipynb">Traffic_Sign_Classifier.ipynb</a> | Jupyter file of runnable code demonstrating the use of a CNN for street sign detection.
+<a href="https://github.com/TheOnceAndFutureSmalltalker/street_sign_recognition/blob/master/Traffic_Sign_Classifier.ipynb">Traffic_Sign_Classifier.ipynb</a> | Jupyter file of runnable code demonstrating the use of a CNN for street sign recognition.
 Includes documentation explaining the data, architecture, training approach, testing, and results
 <a href="https://rawgit.com/TheOnceAndFutureSmalltalker/street_sign_recognition/master/report.html">report.html</a> | html version of the notebook mentioned above, viewable without a connection to Jupyter server (i.e., does not need a server, all images are inline, etc.)
 <a href="https://github.com/TheOnceAndFutureSmalltalker/street_sign_recognition/tree/master/download">download folder</a> | Additional images used for testing
 <a href="https://github.com/TheOnceAndFutureSmalltalker/street_sign_recognition/blob/master/writeup.md">writeup.md</a> | FUll description of the project and suggestions for improvement